cliebhardt/webforj-docs-samples/README.md

 `Page` is the most important component of the test, as it is used to interact and test the functionality of the site.

+To interact with elements on the site a locator is used.
+Instead of writing the locator oneself, the codegen tool, described later, should be used instead.
 See [Guides](https://playwright.dev/java/docs/input) on how to interact with the website and how make assertions on elements.
+Note: The `isChecked` method, that asserts that check boxes and radio buttons are checked, seems to only work on radio switches.

 To cut down on the time it requires to execute the tests, the following setup should be used instead.